Blendify/blender-manual/blender_docs/manual/render/blender_render/settings/passes.rst

 available separately.
 When you select one of these outputs, they will be provided separately *and also* included in the Combined pass.

-When you enable the Camera icon that is beside several of the pass options, the particular pass will be excluded from the combined pass.
+When you enable the camera icon that is beside several of the pass options, the particular pass will be excluded from the combined pass.
 They will be made available separately *but not* included in the combined pass.